Used and loved by millions

 Common error

-Avoid using "back to square one" when only minor adjustments are needed; reserve it for situations requiring a total reset.
+Avoid using "back to square one" when only minor adjustments or revisions are needed; reserve it for situations requiring a complete restart.

 Antonio Rotolo, PhD - Digital Humanist | Computational Linguist | CEO @Ludwig.guru